Joe’s Guide to the U2 General Admission

 Q: Can I temporarily leave the queue and come back?
 Will I lose my spot?

-A: Yes you can leave the queue, but not for too long – possibly an hour or so.
+A: Yes you can leave the queue, but not for too long – possibly an hour or two at most.
 This is simply GA etiquette.
 I’ve seen people come really early, get a number written on their hand, leave for the entire day and then come back an hour before the gates open.
 This ruffles the feathers of quite a few fans who ‘did their time’ in the queue.
-As mentioned before, at the Las Vegas and Vancouver gigs, security kicked those out who got numbers the day before and didn’t bother to show up until late the next day.
+As mentioned before, at the Vegas and Vancouver gigs, security kicked those out who got numbers the day before and didn’t bother to show up until late the next day.
 Fans who noticed queue jumpers simply told security, and the authorities dealt with the problem.
-Again, not all venue security are as compliant (e.g. Pasadena), but it’s always helpful!
+Again, not all venue security are as compliant (i.e. Pasadena), but it’s always helpful!

 What I found generally more acceptable is informing your friend or those around you that you will be away briefly (eg. to go to the washroom, get a shower, or get food – tasks that should not take more than an hour or so), and kindly asking them to hold your spot.
 If you need to leave the queue, it’s at your own risk, but the risk is much higher closer to the time when the gates open (4-5PM).
 If you need to briefly depart from the queue in the morning, there shouldn’t be any issues.

 Q: Will there be special access for U2.com members?

 A: There has been no evidence so far that there is a special entrance for U2.com members on the IE Tour.
 At some North American arena venues during the Vertigo Tour, there was a separate line for fanclub members; however, this has not been the case so far for the IE Tour.